wssci/fall-2019-meeting/cfp.md

 slide_id: 2
 ---

-Papers are solicited for the 2019 meeting of the Western States Section of the Combustion Insititue.
+Papers are solicited for the 2019 meeting of the Western States Section of the Combustion Institute.

-Paper and poster abstracts and accepted full papers must be submitted through The Combustion Institute website at <https://www.combustioninstitute.org/ci-event/11th-us-national-combustion-meeting/>

 Papers should be submitted to one of the following colloquium topics: